 Experts still aren’t exactly certain why sleep proceeds in this pattern, but it is believed that it facilitates mental recovery, which can unlock cognitive benefits related to attention, thinking, and memory.

-How Does Poor Sleep Affect the Brain?
+How Poor Sleep Affects the Brain

 Without sleep, the brain struggles to function properly.
 Because they don’t have time to recuperate, neurons become overworked and less capable of optimal performance in numerous types of thinking.